Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Use translate function to write chord types according to drum syntax

 As mentioned in the previous section on drumming syntax, you can use the `translate` function to apply drumming syntax to notes, enabling you to write chord types in drumming syntax.
 Here's a more detailed explanation.
-One of the differences between the `translate` function and the drum type construction is that the default note spacing for the `translate` function is 0, while the default note spacing for the drum type is 1/8, and the default note length for both the `translate` function and the drum type is 1/8.
+One of the differences between the `translate` function and the drum type construction is that the default note interval for the `translate` function is 0, while the default note interval for the drum type is 1/8, and the default note duration for both the `translate` function and the drum type is 1/8.
 The default note duration, interval and volume could be set using the same parameters when initializing the drum type.
 Here I will give a few examples of using the `translate` function to write chord types.

 ```python
 >>> translate('A2[l:1; i:1; r:2], i:1, D3[l:1; i:1; r:2]')